Gods and Generals (film): Production

 Ted Turner originally pitched an adaption of Gods and Generals to Warner Bros.
 Pictures in 2000 and decided to personally finance it after they turned him down.
 The final cost of the film was $60 million for the production and $30 million for the distribution of it, making it one of the most expensive independent films ever produced.

 Turner has a cameo in the film as Colonel Waller T. Patton.
-Colonel Patton, the great uncle of George S. Patton, was mortally wounded at Gettysburg, a scene depicted in the movie Gettysburg.
-United States Senators George Allen (R-Virginia) and Robert Byrd (D-West Virginia) also have cameo roles, both playing Confederate officers, Phil Gramm (R-Texas) appears as a member of the Virginia Legislature early in the film, Rep. Dana Rohrabacher (R-California) plays a Union officer, and Sen. Ed Markey (D-Massachusetts) appears as an Irish Brigade officer.
+Colonel Patton, the great-uncle of George S. Patton, was mortally wounded at Gettysburg, a scene depicted in the movie Gettysburg.
+United States Senators George Allen (R-Virginia) and Robert Byrd (D-West Virginia) also have cameo roles, both playing Confederate officers, and Phil Gramm (R-Texas) appears as a member of the Virginia Legislature early in the film.
+Rep. Dana Rohrabacher (R-California) plays a Union officer, and then-representative Ed Markey (D-Massachusetts) appears as an Irish Brigade officer.
 Most of the extras were American Civil War reenactors, who provided their own equipment and worked without pay.
 Among them, 2nd South Carolina String Band portrays the players of "The Bonnie Blue Flag" during a troops entertainment music show.
 In exchange, Ted Turner agreed to donate $500,000 to Civil War battlefield preservation.

 The movie was filmed in Virginia's Shenandoah Valley, western Maryland, and in the Eastern Panhandle of West Virginia.
 Actual historic locations in the film include Virginia Military Institute and Washington & Lee University, known as Washington College during the Civil War.